aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfstrokeandfillpath/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfstrokeandfillpath/
 ---

-The EMR_STROKEANDFILLPATH record closes any open figures in a path, strokes the outline of the<br/>            path by using the current pen, and fills its interior by using the current brush.
+**Summary:** The EMR_STROKEANDFILLPATH record closes any open figures in a path, strokes the outline of the<br/>            path by using the current pen, and fills its interior by using the current brush.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)